 A scripting language is a programming language that is used to manipulate, customise, and automate the facilities of an existing system.
 In such systems, useful functionality is already available through a user interface, and the scripting language is a mechanism for exposing that functionality to program control.
 In this way, the existing system is said to provide a host environment of objects and facilities, which completes the capabilities of the scripting language.
 A scripting language is intended for use by both professional and non-professional programmers.
-To accommodate non-professional programmers, some aspects of the language are defined to be tolerant of programmer mistakes.
-However, such tolerance can easily result in programs containing undiscovered errors that professional programmers would wish to discover and correct.
-To facilitate such error detection script can be explicitly be declared to use a "strict" subset of the full ECMAScript language that provides enhanced error detection as well.
+To accommodate non-professional programmers, some aspects of the language may be somewhat less strict.

 ECMAScript was originally designed to be a Web scripting language, providing a mechanism to enliven Web pages in browsers and to perform server computation as part of a Web-based client-server architecture.
+ECMAScript can provide core scripting capabilities for a variety of host environments, and therefore the core scripting language is specified in this document apart from any particular host environment.